ILIAS-eLearning/ILIAS/CaT/src/TableRelations/README.md

 The edges may be both, directed and undirected, representing left/right-joins and inner-joins respectively.
-A node may only have undirected and outgoing directed connections, or incoming directed and outgoing directed connections.
+A node may only have undirected and outgoing directed connections (mixed node), or incoming directed and outgoing directed connections (directed node).
 This is due to non-commutativity of left/right-joins.

 The task will be